polichtm/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 1. Identify the overall application design you would propose for modernizing their existing application into Azure.

+1. Provide the rationale for deciding whether to choose Azure public, Azure Stack Hub, Azure Stack HCI, or Azure Stack Edge in your application design.

-2. List the services and components that will be deployed to Azure public cloud.
+1. List the services and components that will be deployed to Azure public cloud.
 For each, provide their basic function in the system.
-Determine which Azure Region will be best suited for the deployment.
+Determine which Azure region will be best suited for the deployment.

-3. List the services and components that will be deployed to Azure Stack Hub.
-For each, provide their basic function in the system.
+1. List the services and components that will be deployed to each Azure Stack Hub integrated system.
+For each system, service, and componenent, provide their basic function.

-4. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack Hub environment.
+1. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack Hub environment.

-5. Describe different delegation mechanisms can be employed to facilitate controlled access to Azure Stack Hub resources.
+1. Describe different delegation mechanisms can be employed to facilitate controlled access to Azure Stack Hub resources.

-6. Establish which common infrastructure management tasks must be implemented and maintained by designated Azure Stack Hub operators.
+1. Establish which common infrastructure management tasks must be implemented and maintained by designated Azure Stack Hub operators.

-7. Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure Public and Azure Stack Hub.
+1. Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure Public and Azure Stack Hub.

+1. Identify how Windows and Linux servers that are part of the hybrid environment can be managed in a consistent manner.

-8. Plan and document Azure Stack Hub taxonomy for this deployment.
+1. Plan and document Azure Stack Hub taxonomy for this deployment.

     -   Document each of the following areas of the taxonomy with details on how it will be setup: